 - make sure that the LAN cable is not plugged in yet

 - do not use LVM

-— do not use Open SSH; this will be installed later
+- do not use Open SSH yet; this will be installed later

-— provide a proper username and proper (strong) password for the admin user.
-Use the same username and password for each computer.
-This is not the MPI user, that will come later
+- provide the username and password for the admin user (the same for each node).
+This is not the MPI user.
+The MPI user will be added later.

-— you might encounter some errors or timeouts while booting; these can be fixed later using our resources section
+→ Any boot-time errors and timeouts can be fixed later using our resources section.